jcoleman45/6300test/Project2/D1/VisionDocument.md

 *Here you talk about the product itself.
 Give a high level overview of the solution and how it meets the needs outlined above.
 Optionally, you can talk about plans for both this version and future versions.*

 PReSM is an application which can be used on any Android device.
-It could integrate with other Android utility softwares (credit-card scanning, payment processing, and email management) to implement payment and rewards management functions.
+It integrates with other Android utility components (credit-card scanning, payment processing, and email management) to offer payment and rewards management features.

-The application will store customer information and track transactions to help the stall managers reward their royal customers.The application could work with credit card scanner and payment processing provider to complete transaction.
-At the same time, the application could integrate with email service to notice customers when they get reward/discount.
+The application will store customer information and track transactions to help the stall managers reward their royal customers.
+The application shall interact with credit-card scanner hardware and a payment processing provider to perform transactions.
+At the same time, the application shall integrate with an email-service to notify customers when they get a reward or discount.

 ## 4 Major Features (Optional)